cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 writing the appropriate security configuration for the operator should not require significant overhead.

 **Operator configuration**: Ideally a project will be “secure by default” to increase the likelihood of a secure operator or application deployment.
 Insecure defaults require manual configuration to secure the environment.
-While it may seem like unnecessary work to learn configuration  parameters of a new operator, it is usually preferable manually adjusting the configuration and/or source code of an operator itself to reach the needed level of security.
+While it may seem like unnecessary work to learn the configuration parameters of a new operator, it is usually preferable to manually adjusting the configuration and/or source code of an operator itself to reach the needed level of security.

 ## Operator Frameworks for Kubernetes
 Currently, many frameworks exist to simplify the process of bootstrapping an operator/controller project and to write operators.
 This chapter describes some of them without any claim to comprehensiveness.